JithinKS97/riddle/README.md

 4. [IPFS](https://ipfs.io/)

 # Using the app
 App is hosted in IPFS.
-We recommend using Brave browser to use it.
-There are chances that you might encounter problems from other browsers.
+We recommend Brave browser to use it.
+There are chances that you might encounter some problems from other browsers which we are working on.

 # Communication protocol